 Extra Packable Duffel Bag

-There is amazing shopping in Uzbekistan so you’re going to want to shop during your vacation in Uzbekistan, trust me.
+There is amazing shopping in Uzbekistan so you’re going to want some extra space in your luggage, trust me.
 Save yourself the cost and hassle of shipping a box home by simply packing this compact, foldable duffel bag.
 Pack it full of your new treasures and then either carry it on or check it for your return flight.

 If you’re coming to Uzbekistan from the US, you’ve got a long flight ahead of you.
 And if you’re anything like me, finding a comfortable sleeping position on the plane is next to impossible.
 This travel pillow by Trtl will keep your neck secure and, unlike most travel pillows, it packs down super small to easily fit in your carry-on.

 Travel Power Adapter

 The outlets in Uzbekistan are type C and F. The standard voltage is 220 V and the standard frequency is 50 Hz.
 Meaning that if you’re coming from the US, you’ll need to purchase a travel power adapter.
 Invest in a quality universal power adapter that can be used anywhere in the world for Uzbekistan and all of your future travels!

 There are some phenomenal photo opportunities in Uzbekistan and you won’t want to rely on capturing it all on your cell phone.
 Invest in a high quality camera by a known brand that is also lightweight like this one by Sony.
 It’s easily fit into your daypack or your pocket.